Jakarta EE9 – Wildfly – Elytron – SecurityDomains

 In Imixs-Workflow project we use mostly use Wildfly Server to run the Imixs-Worklfow engine.
 If you want to profile your workflow instance in details you can use the VisualVM profiling tool.
 To use this tool when running Wildfly in a container will be the topic of this blog post.
 You can download VisualVM form Github.

 When running Wildfly in a container you need to use the remote profile capabilities of VIsualVM to analyse your services.
-There for your wildfly server running in a docker container should publish the port 9990 which is also the port for the Wildfly Web Interface.
-Using the Imixs Wildfly Docker image you can simply launch your server with the option “DEBUG=true”.
+Make sure hat you publish port 9990 in addition to port 8080.
+Port 9990 is the management port for the Wildfly Web Interface and JMX capabilities.

-Now you can connect to your wildfly server with a new JMX Connection which you can open from the ‘file’ menu in VisualVM
+Now you can connect to your wildfly server running in the container with a new JMX Connection which you can open from the ‘file’ menu in VisualVM

 To connec to to use the following URL: